pmean/build-website/text/99/diagnostic-99.md

 effects model are 92.3% (88.7% to 94.8%).
 The estimates and limits change only slightly under than random effects model.
 The estimated specificity and 95% confidence limits under the fixed effect model are 39.5% (37.7% to 41.3%).
+Under the random effects model
+- the estimate
-Under the random effects model, the estimate is a bit lower and the confidence limits are much wider.
+is a bit lower and the confidence limits are much wider.

 **Analysis of the diagnostic odds ratio**

+A third approach is to compute the diagnostic odds ratio
+- which
-A third approach is to compute the diagnostic odds ratio, which compares the odds for sensitivity to the odds for specificity.
+compares the odds for sensitivity to the odds for specificity.

 ![](../../../web/images/99/diagnostic-9910.gif)